 Although the bottle says “Seaweed,” Salicornia isn’t probably seaweed in the way you’re thinking of it.
 It grows in marshes, mangroves and other watery areas.
 But it’s not quite an underwater plant.

-With tonic, more of the cocoa notes come out again.
+In a Blanc Ocean Gin and Tonic, more of the cocoa notes come out again.
 There’s a little bit of bright citrus, not much juniper.
 The tonic doesn’t do much to change the flavor profile of this gin.
 As for a martini, I’m not liking the way these notes blend with the flavors of a vermouth.
 I mixed up a Negroni and I was disappointed that the chocolate and citrus notes didn’t come through as strongly as I had hoped.
 They’re here, but more on the close.

 If you want to get more obscure, I’d suggest making up a 20th Century Cocktail with this gin.
 You get a hint of cocoa even before the Creme De Cacao enters.
-In fact, if I had to wager an inspiration for this gin, it would be this drink right there.
-Right out of the bottle, it tastes a bit like that drink.
-Citrus and chocolate with a hint of gin.

-Rating: So it doesn’t do much that you might expect a gin to do.
+So it doesn’t do much that you might expect a gin to do.
 That’s fine.
 It’s boldly unique, wildly unlike anything else I’ve tasted in terms of gin thus far.
 It may not be for anyone, but I think its worth seeking out for its unique qualities alone.